Skip to main content

 • The review is completed with one of two actions:

-• Changes are made to the process, and the process is published again, or
+• Changes are made to the process, and the process is published again

 Publish the Process

-Task is created and Displayed 30 days before Process Review is due
+A task is created and displayed 30 days before process review is due:

-When Process is not reviewed on or before due date, it becomes overdue
+When process is not reviewed on or before it's due date, the status becomes overdue:

 Did this answer your question?